Stop Buying Toothpaste: 5-Minute Natural Toothpaste Recipes Dentists Want You to Use (2026 Guide)

 5. Store in a glass jar.
 Use within 3-4 weeks.

-Why it works: Bentonite clay has a mild negative charge that may help bind to positively charged toxins and debris.
-It’s gently abrasive and creates a smooth, creamy texture.
 This recipe answers the popular search how to make toothpaste with bentonite clay with a safe, effective formulation.
 It’s a valuable addition to your collection of Natural Toothpaste Recipes.

 Storage, Shelf Life & Hygiene: A Dentist’s Guide to Safe Homemade Toothpaste